kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 She’s alive—holy shit—she’s alive!

 **[TANGO]**:
-Ma’am, we’re with the VAP.
+Ma’am, we’re with the **VENUS** Patrol.
 We’re here to help you.
 Do you hear me?

 **[ZETA]:**
 Tango—approach slow.
 Restraints first.